 Our founding fathers designed our country like this for a reason, because they knew the dangers of excessive central authority.

 The powers delegated by the proposed Constitution to the federal government are few and defined.
 Those which are to remain in the State governments are numerous and indefinite.

 Excessive central authority is dangerous for many reasons because as centralized authority grows, the people’s ability to be free, empowered, and prosperous declines.
 Our founding fathers knew this which is why they created a federal government with few and defined powers.
-For a more detailed explanation on why excessive central authority is dangerous, click here to read an article about this topic.

 Furthermore, governments work best and the people are most empowered when decisions are made as close to home as possible for three reasons.

 First, it is easier for one’s voice to be heard on a local level, than a state or federal level, for example, it is easier to schedule a meeting with one’s local city council representative, then it is one’s Congressional representative, or even the President of the United States.

 Second, if money (taxes) stay as close to home as possible, it is easier for the people to ensure their government is not wasting their money or giving their money to people who do not need it.